SMALL LOOP ANTENNA

 The central support showing the butterfly nut fixing to the tripod mast.

-Another version of the LF loop made from plastic water pipes and connections.
+Another version of the loop made from plastic water pipes and connections.
 You can just make out the motorised capacitor through the window of the waterproof box.
 I made a wooden version of the outside loop but although it was varnished a couple of times its performance degraded over the months which I put down to water absorption in the wooden framework (the Q reduced and it became 'deaf').
 I am hoping this plastic version will last longer.
-I use this only for Rx as the current capacitor is quite closed spaced.
+I use this only for 80m Rx (the capacitor is too closed spaced for Tx).
 I have since made the wires to the capacitor much more tidy - which I hope will improve the null.

-In March 2010 I change the household type wiring for solid 12 SWG enamalled copper wire, changed the capacitor for a more
+In March 2010 I change the 'household' type wiring for solid 12 SWG enamalled copper wire and changed the capacitor for a more

-wide-spaced device and also changed the coupling coil for a coaxial faraday screen type (at center, ca. 140 cm circumference - gave very good SWR on 80m band).
+wide-spaced device.
+I also changed the coupling coil for a RG58 coaxial faraday screen type (at center, ca. 140 cm circumference - gave very good SWR on 80m band).

 Some thoughts about the 80m band